 1. Medical billing and coding educational requirements

 To work in medical billing or coding, you need one of the following degrees or certifications.
-A trustworthy program in any of these areas will boast an AHIMA, CAHIIM, or AAPC accreditation.
+A trustworthy program in any of these areas will boast an American Health Information Management Association (AHIMA), Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) or AAPC accreditation.

-- Medical billing and coding certificate: If you are aiming to enter the medical billing and coding field quickly, certificate programs are ideal.
-Many programs take less than a year, and cover medical terminology, treatments, procedures, biological systems, and the basics of ICD-10 codes.
-Most certification programs provide hands-on training with leading medical software, and establish billing and compliance basics.
+- Medical billing and coding certificate: If you’re aiming to enter the medical billing and coding field quickly, certificate programs are ideal.
+Many programs take less than a year and cover medical terminology, treatments, procedures, biological systems and the basics of ICD-10 codes.
+Most certification programs provide hands-on training with the best medical (electronic medical record/electronic health record) software and teach billing and compliance basics.

-- Associate's degree: Over the course of two years, associate's programs in health information management will teach you the same curriculum as a certification program.
-However, practices and medical billing companies may be more inclined to hire you if you have earned a degree over a certificate.
-Additionally, associate's degrees can count as the completion of several undergraduate credits.
+- Associate degree: Over the course of two years, associate degree programs in health information management will teach you the same curriculum as a certification program.
+However, practices and medical billing companies may be more inclined to hire you if you’ve earned a degree instead of a certificate.
+Additionally, associate degrees can count as the completion of several undergraduate credits.

-- Undergraduate degree: Some universities offer traditional four-year bachelor's programs in medical billing and coding, healthcare administration, and health information management.
-These longer, more in-depth programs will teach you about data analysis, health policy, project management, human resources and compliance.
+- Undergraduate degree: Some universities offer traditional four-year bachelor’s degree programs in medical billing and coding, healthcare administration and health information management.
+These longer, more in-depth programs teach you about data analysis, health policy, project management, human resources and compliance.

-Key takeaway: To work in medical billing and coding, you need a certification, associate's degree or bachelor's degree.
+To work in medical billing and coding, you need a certification, associate degree or bachelor’s degree.